degreepath/catalog-differ/over-time-md/art-history.req.md

 Students majoring in studio art must earn a minimum of ten credits.

-ART 102  |  Foundation Two-Dimensional Media  1  |  1.00
+ART 102  |  Foundation Two-Dimensional Media (Art 106: Drawing from Nature in the Bahamas can be taken instead of Art 102)  1  |  1.00
 ---|---|---
 ART 103  |  Foundation Three-Dimensional Media  1  |  1.00
 ART 104  |  Foundation New Media  1  |  1.00